PiyushMittl/java-TipsandTricks/readme.md

 And yes static methods can be overloaded just like any other method.

 16. IS-A and HAS-A relationship with aggregation and composition example.
-18. (int… values) is passed as parameter to a method when you are not aware of the number of input parameter but know that the type of parameter(
+18. (intâ€¦ values) is passed as parameter to a method when you are not aware of the number of input parameter but know that the type of parameter(
 19. Why array index starts with 0.
 20. Can a key be null in hashmap.
 21. Why we can have only one null key in HashMap.